dbt-labs/docs.getdbt.com/thoughts.md

 ### Working on the Setting up page
 * I think we should make the recommendation "Do this tutorial once, and then do it a second time with your _own_ query / data warehouse / credentials"
-* As I'm writing this, I have a instinct to want to explain _everything_.
+* As I'm writing this, I have an instinct to want to explain _everything_.
 This is because I'm a person who wants to understand the why of everything.
 This is in fact how we **onboard people to the viewpoint**.
 How can we support people that have these sort of questions without cluttering up the simplicty of the